 Yes, you can apply to be a part-time (Flexible Degree Track) transfer student.
 You will provide an explanation in the "Additional Information" section of your transfer application explaining why you wish to be part-time.
 In determining whether part-time status is warranted, consideration will be given to the applicant's background.
 A part-time degree student must earn a minimum of 12 hours each year (two semesters and a summer term) and is limited to 10 credit hours the first semester at the College.
 More information on Flexible Degree Track status.

 Is there a limit to the number of credits that can be transferred?

-While there is no limit to the number of courses that may be transferred, William & Mary requires that at least 60 semester credits, including a minimum of 15 credits in the concentration, be earned in residence at the College in Williamsburg.
+While there is no limit to the number of courses that may be transferred, William & Mary requires that at least 60 semester credits, including a minimum of 15 credits in the concentration, be earned in residence at the university in Williamsburg.

 Are midterm or current grades required?